 Once all of my cans were covered, I took my twine and...

 ...made a bow from the end of the twine...

 ...then I cut the bow loose.
 I'd recommend making small bows -- maybe an inch and a half to 2" or so.
 These are basically just to add an extra little touch to the cans.

 Next, I cut different lengths of twine.
 I didn't measure anything -- just simply started with one length, laid it out and then cut the other lengths, so that all of the cans would ultimately hang at different heights.
-Watch the video to see how nice the end effect is when they’re not all perfectly lined up.
+Go to the bottom to see how nice the end effect is when they’re not all perfectly lined up.